duriantaco/jonq/README.md

 You have a JSON file (data.json) and need to extract all records where age > 30 in seconds.

-* With `jonq`: Run `jonq "SELECT * FROM data.json WHERE age > 30"`.
+* With `jonq`: Run `jonq data.json "select * if age > 30"`.
 Done.
-No environment setup, no imports—just install jq and go.
+No environment setup, no imports.
+Just install jq and go.

 * Pandas: Fire up Python, write a script (`import pandas as pd; df = pd.read_json('data.json'); df[df['age'] > 30]`), and run it.
 More steps.